-Through the barrel of a gun: Interview with philippine, communist NPA militants.
+Through the barrel of a gun: Interview with Filipino communist militants.

-Frontline [Online] had the opportunity to interview Philippine CPP-NPA guerilla units and get a deeper understanding of the relationship between the insurgent and their tool of choice: the gun.
+Frontline [Online] had the opportunity to interview the Filipino CPP-NPA guerilla units and get a deeper understanding of the relationship between the insurgent and their tool of choice: the gun.

 "Political power grows out of the barrel of a gun." has been a consistent reality in human history.
 The quote also tells the story of the grim situation in the Philippines: The highly repressive Rodrigo Duterte dictatorship is feared for dealing with their opposition through gunfire rather than dialogue.
 For more than 50 years, the Philippine state is fighting the armed wing of the communist party CPP-NPA.
 While the guerilla is gaining more territory and can increasingly build new war-fronts, the Duterte authorities blame everyone who is not on their side in a paranoid struggle for power.